Vishaldhaloch/LANGCHAIN-PROJECT/2-OpenAI Chatbot/README.md

     ```bash
     streamlit run app.py

-2.**Interact with the Chatbot:**
+2. **Interact with the Chatbot:**

-   1. Enter your OpenAI API Key in the sidebar.
+    - Enter your OpenAI API Key in the sidebar.
-   2.
-   3. Select the OpenAI model (e.g., gpt-4, gpt-4-turbo).
+    - Select the OpenAI model (e.g., gpt-4, gpt-4-turbo).
-   4.
-   5. Adjust response parameters such as temperature and max tokens.
+    - Adjust response parameters such as temperature and max tokens.
-   6.
-   7. Ask any question in the main interface, and the chatbot will provide an answer in real time.
+    - Ask any question in the main interface, and the chatbot will provide an answer in real time.

  **Code Overview**
  **Initialization:**